cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Some patients create nonhuman ideal parent figures due to attachment wounds making human attachment figures too threatening.
 * Therapist prompts patient to imagine human figures but accepts nonhuman figures if patient persists.
 * With each subsequent IP session, therapist makes specific reference to human parents.

-### At some point, the patient will begin to imagine human parent figures, and then may have difficulty in any of the ways presented in this section.
-Only

-**Ideal Parent Figures (IPF) Therapy**

-* Patient imagines human parent figures during therapy session
-* May experience difficulties with one or both parent figures
-* Difficulties arise from pre-treatment disturbed attachment representations
-* Therapist responds within IPF frame, suggesting parents understand and reassure patient

 **One Ideal Parent Figure**